Revolutions of 1989: East Germany

 The Kremlin's willingness to abandon such a strategically vital ally marked a dramatic change by the Soviet superpower and a fundamental paradigm shift in international relations, which until 1989 had been dominated by the East–West divide running through Berlin itself.
-The last Russian troops left the territory of the former GDR, now part of a reunited Federal Republic of Germany, on 1 September 1994.
+The last Russian troops left the territory of the former GDR, now part of a reunited Germany, on 1 September 1994.

 Czechoslovakia

 The "Velvet Revolution" was a non-violent transition of power in Czechoslovakia from the communist government to a parliamentary republic.
 On 17 November 1989, riot police suppressed a peaceful student demonstration in Prague, a day after a similar demonstration passed without incident in Bratislava.
 Although controversy continues over whether anyone died that night, that event sparked a series of popular demonstrations from 19 November to late December.
 By 20 November the number of peaceful protesters assembled in Prague had swelled from 200,000 the previous day to an estimated half-million.
 Five days later, the Letná Square protest held 800,000 people.
 On 24 November, the entire Communist Party leadership, including general secretary Miloš Jakeš, resigned.
 A two-hour general strike, involving all citizens of Czechoslovakia, was successfully held on 27 November.

 With the collapse of other communist governments, and increasing street protests, the Communist Party of Czechoslovakia announced on 28 November 1989 that it would relinquish power and dismantle the single-party state.
 Barbed wire and other obstructions were removed from the border with West Germany and Austria in early December.
 On 10 December, President Gustáv Husák appointed the first largely non-communist government in Czechoslovakia since 1948 and resigned.
 Alexander Dubček was elected speaker of the federal parliament on 28 December and Václav Havel the President of Czechoslovakia on 29 December 1989.
 In June 1990 Czechoslovakia held its first democratic elections since 1946.
 On 27 June 1991 the last Soviet troops were withdrawn from Czechoslovakia.